 What has been your biggest success in your business so far?

-The first big win was leaving my nine to five job and replacing my income about a year into business.
+The first big win was leaving my nine-to-five job and replacing my income about a year into the business.
 It allowed me the freedom to work from home and prioritize my family around my business and around my working hours.

 The second big win was retiring my husband from his landscaping company.
 We ran the numbers and confirmed that next year, he’s going to be able to retire from that company and come work for me managing our logistics and warehouse — I’m beyond excited about that.

 If you could give my audience one thing to take away from today’s episode, something that they 100% need to implement in their business, what would that be?

 Identify where you can add a subscription component to your business.
 Every eCommerce business should have a form of recurring revenue, whether that’s a product or a VIP membership.
 Think about what people are buying over and over again and put together a curated subscription box.